9/11 Injuries Could Kill Millions

 As if all this wasn’t enough, the average mesothelioma incubation period is 32 years.
 Therefore, most 9/11 injury victims will not display mesothelioma symptoms until at least 2033, which is squarely within Dr. Flores’ twenty-year timeline.
 By that time, many people may not quickly make the connection between a long weekend at grandma’s house in Brooklyn with their cancer diagnosis.

 Asbestosis, another common condition that 9/11 injury victims may develop, is excessive scar tissue in the lungs.
+Symptoms of asbestosis can be very dangerous and life-threatening.

 Dealing with Mesothelioma